“I don’t know what to do with my life.”

 “If you do tomorrow what you did today, you will get tomorrow what you got today.” – Benjamin Franklin

 No one knows what they’re doing in their 20s because very few understand that time is the most precious asset in life, and you will never get it back.
 Not even billionaires can buy more time.
 They die, just like you and I will.
 Time is your most valuable resource, and it’s constantly trickling away.
 You can save up money, you can strive to earn more later and make up the losses from your youth, but your time here is finite.

 If you want different results tomorrow, do different things today.
 It will never be easier to take big risks and try new things than when you’re still young—you’re likely to have fewer commitments and obligations to hold you down.
 If your environment is holding you back, change your environment.

 Form the habits that will define your adult life.
 Eliminate the negative, embrace the positive, and form habits that breed success.

 Eventually, everyone realizes they’re temporary.
 It sinks in, little by little, that you won’t be here forever.
-Understand this while you are young vs in your 50s when you finally realize that your youth has passed you by.
+Understand this while you are young versus when you are in your 50s when you finally realize that your youth has passed you by.
 The fact that your life can and will end, something you’re desensitized to as a young person (because we assume our time is still long, and it seems endless), becomes reality.

 For most people, that change comes too late in life.
 What’s best in life is to allow yourself to feel it.
 Accept it.
 Meditate on it.
 Your time is going to fly by.
 Start making it count today.
 Live with purpose.
 Live with passion.

 You should go to grad school if you want to pursue a career that requires it.
 Don’t go just for the hell of it, or to put off entering the job market, or to improve your resume by adding an additional line to it.
 Show employers results, not degrees.